AyobamiSalami/AyobamiSalami/README.md

 This introduced me to problem solving from a data perspective which made me decide to pursue a Master's degree in Data Science.
 I studied Data Science and Computational Intelligence for my post graduate degree (2020-2021).

+I am excited about technology especially using data to build awesome things that make our lives easier/better.
+I also love collaborating with people to work on cool stuff.
+So while you spend some time on this page, if you find anything that catches your eye, don't hesitate to reach out to me!

 <!---
 AyobamiSalami/AyobamiSalami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.